OctopusDeploy/docs/docs/operations-runbooks/runbook-examples/routine/installing-tomcat.md

 ---
 title: Installing Tomcat on Ubuntu
 description: With Octopus Deploy you can install Tomcat on Ubuntu with a runbook as part of a routine operations task.
-position: 30
+position: 40
 ---

 [Tomcat](https://tomcat.apache.org/) is a popular web server for running Java applications.
 With Operation Runbooks, you can create a runbook as part of a routine operations task to install Tomcat on your [deployment targets](/docs/octopus-concepts/deployment-targets.md).

-## Creating the runbook
+## Create the runbook

 To create a runbook to install Tomcat on an Ubuntu machine: